-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks Resource allocation is adhoc, funds are inadequate and seldom released in time and not utilized.
+Condition Category (Tick 🗸) Reference document(s) Remarks Resource allocation is adhoc, funds are inadequate and seldom released in time and not utilized.
 Poor Some specific allocation for management of priority action.
 Funds are inadequate and there is some delay in release, partially utilized.
 Fair Comprehensive planning and allocation that meets the most important objectives.
 Generally funds released with not much delay and mostly utilized.
 Good Comprehensive planning and allocation of resources for attainment of most objectives.
 Funds generally released on-time and are fully utilized.
 Very good

 +Obtain details of funds released by NTCA and their utilization by TR in the last 3 years and indicate them under 'Remarks'.
-This should also include Tiger Conservation Foundation.
-Further comment on the problems associated with fund allocations and their utilization too.
+Also comment on the problems associated with fund allocations and their utilization.